discourse/discourse-patreon/README.md

 ## TODO

-- Save more data that comes with the payload
-- Make multiple pledges values grant different groups
-- Listen to webhooks to triggers syncs
+- Create a catch-all reward group
+- Button to invite patrons who aren't on Discourse yet.